 TIP #1 – What to Wear:

 You’ll also want to pick colors that compliment your skin tone, eye color and hair.
 And definitely try the outfits on at home, walk around and see how you feel.
 If you feel uncomfortable or awkward in the outfit, that will come across even more at a photo shoot.
-You should be able to freely move and feel good in the clothes, not just look good.
+You should be able to freely move around and feel good in the clothes, not just look good.

 TIP #2 – Think about your Location & Season: